AndreaIglio/PersonalSite/README.md

 # PersonalSite
-A scratch of what i can do
+A scratch of what i can do only using HTML and CSS